 Save money or time?

-Keep in mind that the first week that the house is on the market is known in the industry as “the honeymoon period.”
-This is when new listings receive the most attention and the more people that view the home, the quicker it will sell.
+It is important to keep in mind that the first week a home is listed for sale is considered to be “the honeymoon phase” in the real estate industry.
+When new listings are made, this is the time when they receive the most attention, and the more people that visit the home, the more quickly it will sell.